aws-samples/aws-reinvent-trivia-game/canaries/README.md

 The trivia game application can use Amazon CloudWatch Synthetics (currently in Preview) to continuously load the webpage and APIs, and alarm when the page does not load or does not render correctly.

-Update both canary-prod.js and canary-test with the correct endpoint for your applications.

 ## Test endpoint canary

 Deploy the prerequisite resources: